-25 Research and development (R&D) performed BY
+25 Research and development (R&D) performed BY the U.S. affiliate - Research and development (R&D)

-the U.S. affiliate-R&D is planned, creative work aimed at discovering new knowledge or developing new or significantly improved goods and services.
-This includes a) activities aimed at acquiring new knowledge or understanding without specific immediate commercial application or use (basic research); b) activities aimed at solving a specific problem or meeting a specific commercial objective (applied research); and c) systematic use of research and practical experience to produce new or significantly improved goods, services, or processes (development).
+comprise creative and systematic work undertaken in order to increase the stock of knowledge and to devise new applications of available knowledge.
+This includes a) activities aimed at acquiring new knowledge or understanding without specific immediate commercial applications or uses (basic research); b) activities aimed at solving a specific problem or meeting a specific commercial objective (applied research); and c) systematic work, drawing on research and practical experience and resulting in additional knowledge, which is directed to producing new products or processes or to improving existing products or processes (development).
+R&D includes both direct costs such as salaries of researchers as well as administrative and overhead costs clearly associated with the company's R&D.

-R&D does NOT include expenditures for:
+The term R&D does NOT include expenditures for:

-- Costs for routine product testing, quality control, and technical services unless they are an integral part of an R&D project - Market research - · Efficiency surveys or management studies - Literary, artistic, or historical projects, such as films, music, or books and other publications - · Prospecting or exploration for natural resources
+- Costs for routine product testing, quality control, and technical services unless they are an integral part of an R&D project - Market research - · Efficiency surveys or management studies - Literary, artistic, or historical projects, such as films, music, or books and other publications - · Prospecting or exploration for natural resources objectives, although it may be in fields of present or potential commercial interest.

-Basic research is the pursuit of new scientific knowledge or understanding that does not have specific immediate commercial objectives, although it may be in fields of present or potential commercial interest.
+Basic research is the pursuit of new scientific knowledge or understanding that does not have specific immediate commercial